Philodendron blanchetianum

 Philodendron blanchetianum is a species of flowering plant in the arum family (Araceae) native to the Atlantic Forest of north-eastern and south-eastern Brazil.
 It is seldom cultivated and is currently known only from a scattering of moist, shaded forest fragments between Pernambuco and northern Espírito Santo.
-Within that range it tends to occupy stream-side or ravine habitats between about 50 m and 500 m elevation.
+Within that range it tends to occupy stream-side or ravine habitats between about elevation.

 Description

 Philodendron blanchetianum begins life as a small seedling that clings to a host tree and later drops roots to the ground, giving the adult plant the appearance of a loosely climbing vine.
 Its woody stem grows in short, four-angled segments only 6–9 cm long and about 1–1.3 cm thick; each segment supports one large leaf and sprouts small clasping roots that anchor the plant to the bark.

-The mature leaf blade is slim and oblong, tapering slightly at both ends, and measures roughly 34–40 cm long by 11–13 cm wide.
+The mature leaf blade is slim and oblong, tapering slightly at both ends, and measures roughly long by wide.
 It feels papery rather than leathery.
 The —the main down the centre—lies flush with the upper surface and gently rounded beneath, while the finer side veins are so faint they are hard to see unless the leaf is back-lit.
-The leaf stalk is 14–19 cm long, subtly swollen in the middle, and wrapped for about one-third of its length by a thin green sheath that protects the young leaf as it develops.
+The leaf stalk is long, subtly swollen in the middle, and wrapped for about one-third of its length by a thin green sheath that protects the young leaf as it develops.

 Flowers are produced singly, occasionally in pairs, at the tip of a stem segment.
-A short stalk 3–6 cm long carries a pale, canoe-shaped 10–18 cm long.
+A short stalk 3–6 cm long carries a pale, canoe-shaped long.
 This spathe surrounds the —a compact spike bearing thousands of tiny flowers.
 The inner surface of the spathe is white with delicate orange resin canals.
-The spadix itself is 11–20 cm long: its upper two-thirds hold the pale-pink male flowers, and the lower third is packed with greenish female flowers.
+The spadix itself is long: its upper two-thirds hold the pale-pink male flowers, and the lower third is packed with greenish female flowers.
 Each female flower contains a six-chambered that typically forms a single seed in every chamber.